 The Four Seasons Hosts El Celler de Can Roca Tour: Wine Tasting with Sommelier Josep Roca

 For the third year, BBVA Compass and El Celler de Can Roca of Girona, Spain are bringing the 2013 and 2015 Best Restaurant in the World recipient on a global tour, with planned stops in London, Hong Kong, San Francisco, Santiago de Chile, and their exciting arrival this week in Phoenix.
-Joining the three Roca brothers, Executive Chef Joan, Sommelier Josep, and Pastry Chef Jordi, is a team of 40+ to ensure that each dinner is a flawless experience of what this three Michelin star restaurant executes in Spain.
+Joining the three Roca brothers - Executive Chef Joan, Sommelier Josep, and Pastry Chef Jordi - is a team of 40+ to ensure that each dinner is a flawless experience of what this three-Michelin-starred restaurant executes in Spain.

-As a prelude to the invitation-only dinners being held Wednesday, Thursday, and Friday this week at the Four Seasons Scottsdale, on Tuesday I was invited to an exclusive wine tasting led by Sommelier Josep Roca at Talavera.
-I not only learned what I could anticipate for my dinner Thursday night - 100 guests, nine courses, 20 plates, and 200 ingredients, including dishes never seen before and created just for the Phoenix dinners - but also learned about some of Sommelier Josep's favorite wines.
+As a prelude to the invitation-only dinners being held Wednesday, Thursday, and Friday this week at the Four Seasons Scottsdale, on Tuesday, August 16, I was invited to an exclusive wine tasting led by Sommelier Josep Roca at Talavera.
+I not only learned what I could anticipate for my dinner Thursday night (100 guests, nine courses, 20 plates, and 200 ingredients, including dishes never seen before and created just for the Phoenix dinners), but also learned about some of Sommelier Josep's favorite wines.